rustamovjavohir/FastApiBuilder/README.md

 ---

-Get started today with FastAPI Crafter and make your API development fast, efficient, and fun!
+Get started today with FastApiFy and make your API development fast, efficient, and fun!